Final level art by 2D artist

 Moodboards exploring futuristic city stadiums and existing game battle arenas

-Rough concepts by Nic Freitas
+Rough concepts by the 2D Artist

 Environment Design

-Defining walls and boundaries that felt functional, not arbitrary
+Defining boundaries that were functional, not arbitrary

 Color & Contrast